6.4500 Design for the Web: Languages and User Interfaces

 Now hook up the "Clear completed" button and the delete item button, with the clearCompleted() and deleteItem(i) functions respectively.

 Note that the deleteItem(i) function takes one parameter: the index of the item being deleted.
 It will not work if you don’t provide any arguments.
+Fortunately v-for supports an optional second argument that is the index of the current item: v-for="(task, index) in tasks"

 Step 7: Showing number of items, and number of done items